French comedian crashes Chanel runway at Paris Fashion Week

 Marie S'Infiltre, whose real name is Marie Benoliel, dodged security guards in the Grand Palais to climb onto the runway, which was designed to mimic the rooftops of Paris.
 A video posted on Instagram by Dazed Fashion showed Hadid approaching Benoliel and speaking to her before ushering Benoliel off the runway.

-The comedian, whose stage name translates to "Marie infiltrates herself," has almost 230,000 subscribers on YouTube.
+The comedian, whose stage name translates to "Marie inserts herself," has almost 230,000 subscribers on YouTube.
 For one video, she attended a gilets jaunes protest wearing a mask of French president Emmanuel Macron; in another, she interviewed supporters of far-right former presidential candidate Marine Le Pen at a National Front rally, posing as a Le Pen supporter.

 In 2017, she crashed the Cannes Film Festival red carpet, with the words "seeking role" and a phone number written on her back.